 Nothing special there you might think.
-Digital bookshelves are full of similar things.
+Advertising bookshelves are full of similar things.
 Until you realise it was published in 1954.

 That might sound odd, but we do.
-And not just those of us that buy their books or clothes in charity shops, either.
 Everybody wears dead people.

 And we all find encouragement, inspiration and passion from people who’ve struggled to reach the places we’d also like to go to.
 Even if they made missteps along the way.